 Once hypotheses are formulated from the propositions in this study, measure will require the development and testing of a survey instrument that is valid and reliable.
 Once the survey instrument is pilot tested and found valid and reliable, a survey of randomly selected business managers across NAFTA countries must be conducted.
-The objective of the survey is to determine the level of managements' fear of cultural encroachment that comes from other member nation companies' as to adopting best practices relative to sustainability within their industry, the role of their perceptions of differences in environmental standards, their current behavior as to seeking out and using best sustainability practices from other member nations' companies within their industry, and determining which of these factors is most relevant in hindering environmental sustainability.
-The findings of the study will have the ability to propose solutions either culturally or through advances in regulations.
+The objective of the survey is to determine the level of managements' fear of cultural encroachment that comes from out group member nation companies' as to adopting best practices relative to sustainability within their industry, the role of their perceptions of differences in environmental standards, their current behavior as to seeking out and using best sustainability practices from other member nations' companies within their industry, and determining which of these factors is most relevant in hindering environmental sustainability initiatives.
+The findings of the study are expected to provide insight into the great divide remains as to sustainability efforts across NAFTA countries.

-One challenge to the survey study is the lack of existing scales.
+One challenge to the survey study will be the lack of existing scales.
 To measure the resulting hypotheses will require developing scales.
 The constructs to be examined are from social psychology, thus the researchers should first assess how well the existing structures fits into this environmental setting.
 A pilot study using a direct cognitive response approach is vital to the success of such a study (Ortinau and Brensinger 1992).
 In using the direct cognitive approach, the items relating to each construct are given to managers in the participating organizations to evaluate.
 By using a unique set of seven-point scale descriptors with endpoints described as "1 = Not At All a Factor" to "7 = Definitely a Factor," participants express to what extent each item indicator relates to the described construct.
 For each construct, assumed indicators are displayed to ensure that respondents are primarily focused on one construct at a time.
 Participants are also given the opportunity to suggest additional item indicators that they feel are relevant to the construct's structure.
 Simply put, the pilot study using the direct cognitive approach allows the researcher to determine which line item indicators provide the most appropriate representation for each construct based on respondents' perspective.
-The value of the pilot study comes from gaining clearer insights and understanding into which potential specific indicators are most relevant in representing the respective constructs.
+The value of the pilot study comes is in gaining clear insights and understanding into which potential specific indicators are most relevant in representing the respective constructs.

-Another challenge is creating the survey instrument in three languages: French, English, and Spanish without loss of meaning.
-It is recommended that back translation be implemented from English to Spanish to English and from English to Spanish to French.
+Another challenge to the study is the successful creation of the survey instrument in three languages: French, English, and Spanish without loss of meaning.
+It is recommended that back translation be implemented from English to Spanish to English and from English to Spanish to French and French to English and French to Spanish.